100prznt/Temp2IoT/README.md

 Very basic IoT thermometer with REST API and Web-UI.
 Implemented according to the "KISS" approach - **K**eep **I**t **S**imple and **S**tupid

 ## Features
-* Temperature measurement at one measuring points using a DS18B20 sensors
+* Temperature measurement at one or two measuring points using DS18B20 sensors
 * Shows the measured values on integrated Web UI
 * REST API for integration with master systems (e.g. ioBroker)
+* Configuration also via a Web UI

 ## Hardware